History of water supply and sanitation: Sewer systems

 A significant development was the construction of a network of sewers to collect wastewater.
 In some cities, including Rome, Istanbul (Constantinople) and Fustat, networked ancient sewer systems continue to function today as collection systems for those cities' modernized sewer systems.
 Instead of flowing to a river or the sea, the pipes have been re-routed to modern sewer treatment facilities.

-Basic sewer systems were used for waste removal in ancient Mesopotamia, where vertical shafts carried the waste away into cesspools.
+Before modern sewers were invented, cesspools that collected human waste were the most widely used sanitation system.
+In ancient Mesopotamia, vertical shafts carried waste away into cesspools.
 Similar systems existed in the Indus Valley civilization in modern-day Pakistan and in Ancient Crete and Greece.
-In the Middle Ages the sewer systems built by the Romans fell into disuse and waste was collected into cesspools that were periodically emptied by workers known as 'rakers' who would often sell it as fertilizer to farmers outside the city.
+In the Middle Ages waste was collected into cesspools that were periodically emptied by workers known as 'rakers' who would often sell it as fertilizer to farmers outside the city.

 Archaeological discoveries have shown that some of the earliest sewer systems were developed in the third millennium BCE in the ancient cities of Harappa and Mohenjo-daro in present-day Pakistan.
 The primitive sewers were carved in the ground alongside buildings.
 This discovery reveals the conceptual understanding of waste disposal by early civilizations.

-However, until the Enlightenment era, little progress was made in water supply and sanitation and the engineering skills of the Romans were largely neglected throughout Europe.
-This began to change in the 17th and 18th centuries with a rapid expansion in waterworks and pumping systems.